McKeown Medical

 Poly-L-Lactic acid is the material that some dissolving stitches are made from.
 It also causes an inflammatory response that stimulates collagen production, which is the mechanism by which these products create volume.
 These are promoted as a ‘more natural’ way of adding volume to the face, because it stimulates your own collagen.
 However, that’s a bit of a marketing gimmick.
 The biggest issue with these products is that they have a tendency to form lumps.
 In one large case series, carried out by a very skilled and experienced dermatologist, one in five patients developed lumps or nodules.
 One in 10 patients had lumps that were visible.
 One in 100 patients required surgical excision of the lumps.
 In comparison to other types of dermal fillers used in the face, this is quite a high rate of complication and is the reason we don’t use this in our practice.
 (Poly-L-Lactic acid might be more useful in other parts of the body).
 Again, the expected duration of Poly-L-Lactic acid is up to two years, but this is also based on poor evidence and I’ve seen it persist much longer.

 The cheek is one of the most prominent parts of the face to lose volume with age.
 There is often a lot of focus on the front of the cheek, or the apple of the cheek, when injecting fillers.
 This is important for some patients, but not all patients.
-When we assess the cheek we need to look at it both at rest and when smiling.
-Often the cheek can look hollow at rest, but full on smiling and if you add volume to the front of the cheek in this situation you will create a look that might look nice at rest, but over-filled and hamster like when the patient smiles.
+When we assess the cheek, we need to look at it both while resting and smiling.
+Often, the cheek can look hollow at rest but full-on smiling, and if you add volume to the front of the cheek in this situation, you will create a look that might look nice at rest but over-filled and hamster-like when the patient smiles.
 When restoring the cheek, we need to assess the whole cheek – which includes the front part of the cheek, the lower cheek and the back of the cheek (the part in front of the ear).
-When the cheek is restored properly with cheek fillers, the results can be a dramatically more youthful appearance that looks very natural – even on smiling – so long as the treatment plan takes account of the patients own unique anatomy.
+When the cheek is restored properly with cheek fillers, the results can be a dramatically more youthful appearance that looks very natural – even on smiling – so long as the treatment plan takes account of the patient’s own unique anatomy.

 The most common side effect is called a delayed inflammatory reaction.
 This happens to about 1 in 1000 filler treatments.
 This usually happens a number of months following the initial treatment.
-The filler has already settled and most patients have forgotten about the treatment by this time.
+The filler has already settled, and most patients have forgotten about the treatment.
 Then, suddenly, the immune system decides that it doesn’t like the filler any more and causes it to turn hard and lumpy.
 No one truly understands why this happens, although there are lots of theories on it.
-If it happens, occasionally it settles itself down within a couple of days without any treatment.
-If it doesn’t self resolve, then we need to go ahead and dissolve the filler by injecting an enzyme that breaks it down.
-Sometimes we need to also prescribe steroids to reduce the inflammation.
-Although this can be a distressing experience, it is treatable although you are at higher risk of this happening again with future treatments if you chose to carry on with more filler treatments in the future.
+If it happens, occasionally, it settles itself down within a couple of days without any treatment.
+If it doesn’t self-resolve, then we need to go ahead and dissolve the filler by injecting an enzyme that breaks it down.
+Sometimes, we also need to prescribe steroids to reduce the inflammation.
+Although this can be a distressing experience, it is treatable, although you are at higher risk of this happening again with future treatments if you choose to carry on with more filler treatments in the future.

-You have two options for reversal of hyaluronic acid filler.
+You have two options for the reversal of hyaluronic acid filler.
 The first is to wait for the filler to break down naturally.
-This can take a long time, and could easily be a number of years.
-If you are not satisfied with the outcome of your filler treatment, or if you have a complication, you can dissolve the filler by injecting hyaluronidase which is an enzyme that breaks hyaluronic acid down.
+This can take a long time and could easily be a number of years.
+If you are not satisfied with the outcome of your filler treatment, or if you have a complication, you can dissolve the filler by injecting hyaluronidase, an enzyme that breaks hyaluronic acid down.
 The preparations of hyaluronidase that are available are not licensed for use in breaking down fillers, but it is commonly performed on an ‘off-label’ basis.
-Sometimes you need multiple sessions of hyaluronidase to dissolve the filler, especially with the newer filler materials that are more cross linked and designed to last longer – they are harder to break down.
+Sometimes, you need multiple sessions of hyaluronidase to dissolve the filler, especially with the newer filler materials that are more cross-linked and designed to last longer – they are harder to break down.
 But dissolving injections still offers you a faster way to get rid of the product than waiting for it to happen naturally.
-The hyaluronidase injections can cause some swelling and allergy is possible, so not everyone is suitable for repeat treatments.
+The hyaluronidase injections can cause some swelling, and allergy is possible, so not everyone is suitable for repeat treatments.

 Fillers last longer than most people expect.
-If you chose to have your filler treatments performed in stages then you may go back regularly for top up treatments until you reach the point of ‘optimal correction’.
-When you achieve optimal correction however, they should be touched up very infrequently.
-It’s rare to do a touch up treatment in less than 18 months, and most patients are every 2 years or more.
+If you choose to have your filler treatments performed in stages, then you may go back regularly for top-up treatments until you reach the point of ‘optimal correction’.
+When you achieve optimal correction, however, they should be touched up very infrequently.
+It’s rare to do a touch-up treatment in less than 18 months, and most patients do so every 2 years or more.

 It’s impossible to say that filler ever goes away fully.
-In most cases yes, it does, eventually – but over a much longer period of time that most people expect.
-The process of filler break down happens much slower than doctors originally thought.
+In most cases, yes, it does, eventually – but over a much longer period of time than most people expect.
+The process of filler breakdown happens much slower than doctors originally thought.
 If you do not like the results of your filler treatment, then instead of waiting for it to break down naturally, you may want to think about some dissolving injections to break the product down.

 Yes, fillers generally last much longer than Botox.
 Botox is a drug that works by relaxing muscles.
 It typically wears off within 3 – 6 months.
 Filler injections with modern hyaluronic acid fillers are licensed to last up to a couple of years, although they often persist even longer than this.

 Yes, fillers can stay in your face for years.
 In fact, filler persisting for years is the norm in most cases.
-Some hyaluronic acids fillers are licensed to last up to two years now, although it often persists for even longer than this.
+Some hyaluronic acid fillers are licensed to last up to two years now, although they often persist for even longer than this.

 1 / 3